ZTC0xFE/minimalPyVn/YML_Tutorial.md

      ```
    - Description: Plain text appearing in white (or your `text_color` override).
 It’s displayed with a typewriter effect.

+     > `Narrative` tag at the start isn't needed, altough, it just get overriden when place at the start anyway.

 2. **Location / Subtitle**
    - Syntax:
      ```